 We need a much fairer London.
-We need our Mayor to make greater economic equality their top priority.
+As we recover from the pandemic we need our Mayor to make greater economic equality and a fairer London their top priority.

-To Labour candidate Sadiq Khan, Conservative candidate Shaun Bailey, Green Candidate Sian Berry, Liberal Democrat Candidate Siobhan Benita,
+To Labour candidate Sadiq Khan, Conservative candidate Shaun Bailey, Green Candidate Sian Berry, Liberal Democrat Candidate Luisa Porrit

-We call on the 2020 London Mayoral candidates to pledge to adopt our manifesto for a #fairerLondon:
+We call on the 2021 London Mayoral candidates to engage with our Agenda for a #fairerLondon:

 - Narrow the gap between rich and poor by speaking out about inequality and call out greed and excess in our city.

 - Demand a fair start for young Londoners by lobbying for a Real Living Wage for young Londoners and increase funding for state schools and youth services.